April 10, 2012

 The Dripping Springs-Palomar Magee junction

-Once on the Palomar-Magee trail, or leftovers of it, the hike changed character.
-Thick vegetation was above our heads on both sides with frequent sections of fallen trees and light bushwhacking.
-One section of the trail was so choked by vegetation crushed by a huge fallen tree, that we were forced to crawl underneath it, almost down on our stomachs.
-For the most part though, we were able to keep a decent pace, and we began looking for a way up Agua Tibia when we reached an altitude of 4600-4700 feet.
+Once on the Palomar-Magee trail the hike changed character.
+Thick vegetation reached over our heads, sections of deadfall and light bushwhacking became frequent.
+One section of the trail was so choked by vegetation that we were forced to crawl underneath it, almost down on our stomachs.
+For the most part though we were able to keep a decent pace and began looking for a way up Agua Tibia from around the 4600-4700 foot level.

 Obstacles on the Palomar-Magee